-- Recommended Setting (dependent upon the amount of available memory): 4096 MB or 8192 MB - Default Setting: 256 MB dircachesize memory, dramatically improving the speed of readdir operations by reducing metadata network message traffic between it and FSM.
+- Recommended Setting (dependent upon the amount of available memory): See the mount_cvfs and cvtune man pages. - Default Setting: See the mount_cvfs and cvtune man pages.

 When reserving cache memory, you need to take into account all processes that run on your system, such as smbd and FSM, so that you don't oversubscribe your system.